clnsmith/opensim-jam/opensim-jam-release/README.md

 ## Acknowledgements
 Much of the included models and codes were initially developed in the [UW Neuromuscular Biomechanics Lab at the University of Wisconsin-Madison](https://uwnmbl.engr.wisc.edu).
 Contributers to this work include Darryl Thelen, Rachel Lenhart, Jarred Kaiser, Michael Vignos, Kwang won Choi, Scott Brandon, and Josh Roth.
 Translation and extension of the orginal SIMM and UWPipeline into OpenSim was performed during my time as a PhD at UW-Madison (NIH EB015410) and Stanford ([NCSRR Visiting Scholar](https://opensim.stanford.edu/support/scholars.html)), and as a post-doc at the [Laboratory for Movement Biomechanics](https://www.movement.ethz.ch/) at ETH Zürich ([Whitaker International Program](https://www.whitaker.org/), [OpenSim Pilot Project](https://opensim.stanford.edu/support/pilot.html)).

+A list of publications that use these tools is located [here](./documentation/references.md)